-If you're thinking about replacing your casement window glass just because they're draffy, fogged up or just hard to open, consider this: You can fix most of the problems yourself for a fraction of the cost of new windows-and it won't take you more than an hour or two per window.
+If you're thinking about replacing your casement windows because they're drafty, fogged up or just hard to open, consider this: You can fix most of the problems yourself for a fraction of the cost of new windows, and it won't take you more than an hour or two per window.

 Windows are often trouble spots.
-Along with doors, windows are the major source of heat-loss in most homes.
+Along with doors, windows are the major source of heat loss in most homes.
 They also may stick shut when they're painted or swell shut from humidity.
-Inside, shades and venetian blinds may not work right, glass gets broken, and screens get torn.
+Inside, shades and Venetian blinds may not work right; glass gets broken, and screens get torn.
 In this article, we'll walk you through the fixes for the most common casement window glass problems.
-(Casement windows are the type that swings like doors.)
+(Casement windows are the type that swing like doors.)
 You won't need any specialty tools, and the materials are available from most window manufacturers or online window supply companies.

 Repair your casement windows yourself instead of waiting a week for the repair guy.
 One cost benefit for homeowners is to make small repairs around the house.
 Repairing a casement window is a simple beginner's do-it-yourself project.
 Gather the necessary tools and fix the broken casement window.

 Although your windows may look different from the ones shown here, the techniques for removing the sash and fixing problems are similar.